akshayb80/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Repository for Data Structure and Algorithm Programs
+Repository for Data Structure and Algorithms Programs